VSAnimator/catan_test/backend/bug_tests/README.md

 - `llm_validator.py`: LLM-based validation of test results
 - `manage_tests.py`: Command-line tool for managing tests
 - `test_registry.json`: JSON file storing all test cases (auto-generated)
+- `test_*.py`: Standalone test scripts for specific scenarios (e.g., `test_llm_discard.py`)

+**IMPORTANT**: All test files should be preserved and integrated into the test suite.
+Never delete test files - they are part of the regression testing database.

 ## Usage